wakeupthecat/HttpSweetHttp/HOW_TO_LAUNCH_GAST_SCRIPTS.md

-# How to launch the gast samples
+# All the ways to lauch gastona scripts

 ## Gastona binary (jar)